 - Provide information on the future direction the faculty envisions for technology use

 - Submit proposals for courses (changes in modality for groups of courses, etc.)

 3.3 Please indicate here (yes/no) whether your department or program has completed and uploaded to ASIS the GSAS Academic Excellence Checklist.
 The FAS Office of Institutional Research uses the data to calculate time-to-degree averages and compile other important information about your graduate program(s).

 4.0 Operating Budget

-The Operating Budget section provides the opportunity to request on-going increments or special allocations that will support the administrative and capital infrastructure priorities of the department.
+4.1 The Operating Budget section provides the opportunity to request funding that will support the priorities of the department.
+While there will be very limited one-time funding available for curricular and program needs, requests for capital or administrative staffing are highly unlikely to be considered given budgetary constraints.
 It is recommended that requests be reviewed in advance with the relevant administrative directors to determine the appropriateness of requests and how it will support the academic goals of the unit.
-Funding is very limited, so requests should represent the most critical needs that would advance the mission of the department or program.

 - Technology (Richard Israel)